 It’s easy to fall back on what you like but it’s less about you than those you are targeting.
 Creating buyer personas is a branding exercise that can hone your understanding of your target audience.

-2. When is a new name appropriate?
+2. When is naming companies something new appropriate?

 In addition to launching a new company, product or service, a new name can be a great way to symbolize a change in direction or that you are appealing to a new audience.
 If the brand equity you’ve accrued under a current name is either negligible or negative, a new name may be just the thing to make a fresh start.
 Depending on size and scope of your business, the decision to rename may be something you can decide internally, but in some cases it may be necessary to consult customers and other external audiences to gauge receptivity.